VisPhyWorld: Probing Physical Reasoning via Code-Driven Video Reconstruction: Experiments

-\textbf{Overall leaderboard.} Table~\ref{tab:visphybench-leaderboard} summarizes performance across five metric families on VisPhyBench, while Table~\ref{tab:main-results} reports pixel-space fidelity (PSNR, SSIM) and execution success rates.
+Table~\ref{tab:visphybench-leaderboard} summarizes performance across five metric families on VisPhyBench.
 Overall, most models achieve strong reconstruction and perceptual scores and maintain reasonable visual-semantic consistency; these results support our central claim that, once the task is cast as executable hypotheses under a fixed physics engine, most modern MLLM can reconstruct synthetic physical events with high fidelity, and the remaining gaps become diagnosable rather than opaque.

-First, our benchmark jointly evaluates visual reconstruction/semantics and language-mediated reasoning, and we observe that these two dimensions can dissociate across models.
-Some backends achieve the strongest perceptual and semantic alignment to the reference frames, with low LPIPS and high CLIP and DINO, indicating that they are effective at extracting correct object identities and global layouts from the visual input.
-For example, Gemini-3-Pro (threejs) attains the lowest LPIPS together with the highest CLIP-Img, and it also yields the strongest pixel-level reconstruction in Table~\ref{tab:main-results}.
-In contrast, Veo-3.1 does not produce an executable simulator and thus lacks interpretable intermediate states for diagnosis.
-Others attain the best analysis-text agreement, suggesting stronger descriptive and causal narration even when perceptual scores are not the top: GPT-4.1 (threejs) achieves the highest BERTScore-F1 despite a higher LPIPS than Gemini-3-Pro (threejs).
-This dissociation implies that the benchmark is not merely measuring overall model quality; instead, it teases apart seeing the scene from explaining it.
+\textbf{Visual and language-based reasoning can diverge.} Our benchmark jointly evaluates visual reconstruction, visual semantics, and language-mediated reasoning, and we find that these dimensions do not always move together.
+Some model--backend pairs achieve strong perceptual and semantic alignment with the reference frames, as shown by low LPIPS and high CLIP-Img and DINO scores.
+These results suggest that they can recover object identities and global layouts well from the visual input.
+For example, Gemini-3-Pro with Three.js achieves the lowest LPIPS and the highest CLIP-Img score, and it also obtains the strongest pixel-level reconstruction in Appendix Table~\ref{tab:app-psnr-ssim-success}.
+However, strong visual reconstruction does not necessarily imply equally strong language-based reasoning.
+For instance, GPT-4.1 with Three.js achieves the highest BERT-F1 score, even though its LPIPS is higher than that of Gemini-3-Pro with Three.js.
+This gap shows that VisPhyBench is not only measuring overall model quality.
+Instead, it separates a model's ability to see the scene from its ability to explain the scene.
+In contrast, video-generation baselines such as Veo-3.1 do not produce executable simulators, which makes their intermediate states less transparent and harder to diagnose.